tytydraco/yessleep/out/Ive_worked_as_my_villages_apothecary_for_fifty_years_Two_weeks_ago_old_death_bloomed_from_my_home_soil.md

 The location of Eli.
 The beads.

-For whatever reason, I wanted the beads.
+I wanted the beads.

 All of them.

 The color drained from his face.

 Omar leapt around and bolted into a nearby alleyway.
 In his haste, a dozen or so beads slipped from his hands and fell to the earth.
-I wasted no time collecting my spoils, plucking the burgundy-tinted beads from the soil and shoving them in my pocket.
+I wasted no time collecting my spoils, plucking the burgundy-tinted trinkets from the soil and shoving them in my pocket.

 I stood tall, puffing my chest, smiling.